 Pushkin House is the UK's oldest independent Russian cultural centre.
-Founded in 1954 in a house in Notting Hill by a group of émigré Russian friends, led by Maria Mikhailovna Kullmann (Zernova), their aim was to create a welcoming meeting-place ‘for the enjoyment, understanding and promotion of Russian culture in all its forms, and for the exchange of views in a lively, informal atmosphere, with freedom of speech a core principle’.
+Founded in 1954 in a house in Notting Hill by a group of émigré Russian friends, led by Maria Mikhailovna Kullmann (Zernova).
+Their aim was to create a welcoming meeting-place ‘for the enjoyment, understanding and promotion of Russian culture in all its forms, and for the exchange of views in a lively, informal atmosphere, with freedom of speech a core principle’.

-The Home of Russian Culture in London
+Home to Russian Culture in London

 Today, Pushkin House remains true to its original mission.
 In its current home, a 300-year-old listed building on Bloomsbury Square, Pushkin House hosts a varied programme of Russian literature, poetry, art, cinema, music, theatre and dance, history, philosophy and current affairs.
 Events include lectures, exhibitions, films, concerts, readings, panel discussions, debates and its celebrated annual Book Prize.
-There are also special events for children and families.

 Pushkin House is a politically independent, Registered UK Charity, owned and run by the Pushkin House Trust.
 While the original endowment set up more than half a century ago ensures its independence, Pushkin House relies on ticket sales and unconditional donations from the public to maintain quality programming.